Jan Lundgren: Biography

 During the 2000s, his international career continued to progress, and his artistic development broadened and deepened.
-In the first decade, Jan Lundgren placed great emphasis on his trio.
+In the first decade, Lundgren placed great emphasis on his trio.
 Subsequently, he has been involved in several other constellations and made space for his own composing.
 Throughout his career, he has sought out and initiated artistic collaborations.
 This has led to projects with leading artists, both in the studio and in concert.
-These include Mare Nostrum with Paolo Fresu and Richard Galliano, Magnum Mysterium with Gustaf Sjökvist’s chamber choir and Lars Danielsson, Jan Lundgren Trio with Mattias Svensson and Zoltán Csörsz, Jazz på svenskt vis with the Jan Lundgren Trio & Göteborg Wind Orchestra, Potsdamer Quartet with Jukka Perko, Dan Berglund and Morten Lund, A Tribute to Jan Johansson with Mattias Svensson and a string quartet, Kristallen with Nils Landgren and Into the Night with Lars Danielsson and Émile Parisien.
+These include Mare Nostrum with Paolo Fresu and Richard Galliano, Magnum Mysterium with Gustaf Sjökvist's chamber choir and Lars Danielsson, Jan Lundgren Trio with Mattias Svensson and Zoltán Csörsz, Jazz på svenskt vis with the Jan Lundgren Trio & Göteborg Wind Orchestra, Potsdamer Quartet with Jukka Perko, Dan Berglund and Morten Lund, A Tribute to Jan Johansson with Mattias Svensson and a string quartet, Kristallen with Nils Landgren and Into the Night with Lars Danielsson and Émile Parisien.

+Lundgren resides in Ystad since 2005.